 Sooooooo, I may have, maybe, posted that story of my hurt feelings on a social media channel.
 (I did.)
 (It’s no longer up.)

 Since I knew some of our mutual friends *might* see what I posted (even though I didn’t think anyone who knew both of us was really paying that much of attention to me), I made sure it was so anonymous.
 I triple checked that there were no details that pointed to him (and I made sure any specific details could apply to at least a few other people I knew, even if people were reeeally paying attention).

 And just FYI, it wasn’t even the most personal story of all time.
 It had nothing to do with sex or assault or even “dating” or any of that.
 It wasn’t anything other than the story of a friend who hurt my feelings.

 When I posted it, I tried to be fair.
-I even partially gave his point of view in the post – saying that maybe I was overreacting, and giving the reason why perhaps I’m not totally in the right.
+I even partially gave his point of view in the post – saying that maybe I was overreacting, and giving reasons why perhaps I’m not totally in the right.

 And I thought it might help me to get the story out, and to maybe get points of views from other people – to see if maybe I was indeed overreacting.

 And I knew that he might read it, as he often read things I posted on social media.
-(He even had alerts set up for certain outlets of mine.)
-And, even knowing that he very well might (and probably would) read it, I hoped that maybe, just maybe, if he could read it in calm story form (since he loves narrative stories), maybe his brain would process it differently and he’d see how much he hurt me (since none of my words talking straight to him helped at all).
+(He even had alerts set up for certain outlets of mine, as far as I could tell.)
+And, even knowing that he very well might (and probably would) read it, I hoped that maybe, just maybe, if he could read it in calm story form (since he seems to love narrative stories), maybe his brain would process it differently and he’d see how much he hurt me (since none of my words talking straight to him helped at all).